 With the integrated graphing and reporting tools of Checkmk, you can reliably detect anomalies and critical events.
 In addition, you can also track the effects of changes, for example, if you move mail servers to the cloud or change mail servers.
 Furthermore, you can always keep an eye on the validity of certificates and recognize if mail traffic is routed through unencrypted ports.

 Checkmk can be set up within minutes, and it allows you to monitor all mail applications.
 Thanks to its easy-to-read dashboards, you have an overview of all important metrics for monitoring your mail servers, and receive targeted alerts when there is something to report – and only then.

 Frequently-asked questions about adapting the monitoring for different types of servers

 Is Checkmk also suitable for monitoring Java application servers?

 Yes, almost all common application servers such as JBoss, Oracle WebLogic, Apache Tomcat or IBM WebSphere can be monitored with Checkmk.

-Does Checkmk provides agents only for Windows and standards Linux distributions?
+Does Checkmk provide agents only for Windows and standard Linux distributions?